IgniteUI/igniteui-docfx/en/components/toggle.md

 ### Examples

-#### Change position
+#### Change Position

-In the next sample we'll use different positioning strategy so the content is displayed below the button.
+In the next sample, we'll use a different positioning strategy so that the content is displayed below the button.

 The `igxToggle` directive uses the [`IgxOverlayService`]({environment:angularApiUrl}/classes/igxoverlayservice.html) provider.
-The `open`, `close` and `toggle` methods accept optional overlay settings to control how content is displayed.
+The `open`, `close` and `toggle` methods accept optional overlay settings that control how the content is displayed.
 If omitted, the default overlay settings are used as seen in the previous sample.

 >[!NOTE]
 > By defaut the [`closeOnOutsideClick`]({environment:angularApiUrl}/interfaces/overlaysettings.html#closeonoutsideclick) property is set to `true`.
-In order to disable this functionallity, the property have to be set to `false`.
+In order to disable this functionallity, the property has to be set to `false`.

 ```typescript
 // template.component.ts